 One of the best things about Midtown Crossing is FREE.
 The parking, that is.
 The parking garage allow up to three hours of free parking.
 Just validate your ticket at any of the businesses at Midtown Crossing.
 I love this, as free parking is getting harder to come by, at least, in downtown Omaha.

 Midtown Crossing also happens to be home to some of the best restaurants in Omaha, in my opinion.
-Though I’m sure they wouldn’t turn your kids away, Grey Plume and Modern Love are ideal for a date night.
+Though I’m sure they wouldn’t turn your kids away, Modern Love is ideal for a date night.

 Loved this post?